-- 8.1 If you are considering changing your study plans, you will find more information and support to help you make an informed decision, including the academic implications of the intended change, at the 'Changes and problems while you study' link via your StudentHome Help Centre. - 8.2 The Open University recommends that you talk with your Student Support Team before taking action to change your study plans, to ensure you are fully aware of all your options. - 8.3 If you would like specific advice about fees, you should contact Student Fees if you are a student in England or based internationally.
+- 8.1 If you are considering changing your study plans, you will find more information and support to help you make an informed decision, including the academic implications of the intended change, at the 'Changes and problems while you study' link via your StudentHome Help Centre.
+(Please note: you will need to log in to ensure you can view all the relevant articles for students on the Help Centre.) - 8.2 The Open University recommends that you talk with your Student Support Team before taking action to change your study plans, to ensure you are fully aware of all your options. - 8.3 If you would like specific advice about fees, you should contact Student Fees if you are a student in England or based internationally.
 If you are a Student in Northern Ireland, the Republic of Ireland, Scotland or Wales, you should contact your Nation office for further information.

-Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2023 Date for review: March 2024